-Once the above steps have been taken, the urban designer and design team should be well placed to create more detailed proposals.
+Once the above steps have been taken, the urban designer and design team should be well placed to create a design proposal (proportionate to the type of application).
 If necessary, a formal design review should be undertaken at this stage, and the Council will advise whether this is required.